If someone’s carelessness caused your injury in a Florida car or truck crash, you want to get your medical bills paid.

 7. Uninsured Motorist (UM) Liability Coverage in an Auto Insurance Policy.

-If another driver’s carelessness caused your injury, then any policies of UM coverage to which you are an insured should pay for medical bills that are not paid under health insurance, workers compensation, PIP, Medpay, or BI coverage.
+If another driver’s carelessness caused your injury, then any policies of UM coverage to which you are an insured should pay for medical bills that are not paid under workers compensation, PIP, Medpay, or BI coverage.
+If you received Medpay benefits, the Medpay carrier may claim that they are entitled to recoup Medpay payments made pursuant to the auto insurance policy.

 8. How Medical Bills Affect Personal Injury Case Settlement Value